Kong/docs.konghq.com/app/_hub/kong-inc/ai-request-transformer/how-to/_index.md

 The AI Request Transformer plugin is designed to operate in two ways:

-* As a transformer / security arbiter for your existing upstream APIs
+* As a transformer/security arbiter for your existing upstream APIs
 * As an extension of another AI Proxy LLM route, inspecting and transforming the requests before sending to the upstream LLM service

 The plugin configuration consists of two distinct sections: